Pumpkin Seed Extract:

-So is there some secret ingredient or chemical compound in pumpkin to give you more beautiful, vibrant skin, is the question?
+Is there some secret ingredient or chemical compound in pumpkin to give you more beautiful, vibrant skin?

-In this post, we'll touch on pumpkin and pumpkin seed extract/oil, discussing the data and information that it out there in reference to it's benefits for the skin and body.
+In this post, we’ll touch on pumpkin and pumpkin seed extract/oil, and how it may be beneficial in some skin applications.

 Related Article: This is Ex”tractly” What I was Looking for.
 Green Tea Extract Benefits for the Skin